vsvale/kappa_k8s_config/docs/theory/kafka.md

 - Log entry act as a clock fot state of replicas = Timestamp
 - Active-Active model with a primaty-backup (leader and replica)
 - Sequential writes
-- Data persisted on disk directily with batch-operation prefetch, sequentials writes
+- Data persisted on disk directily with batch-operation prefetch, serial writes
 - sequential reads, copu from disk buffer to network buffer
 - Log compaction: snapshot of last value of key